 TCA CONTRIBUTIONS

-We support the execution of these work steps by:
+We support the execution of these steps by:

-• Clarifying a shared vision, missions, roles, and guidelines for the management team and pilot team members.
+• Clarifying a shared vision, missions, roles, and guidelines teams

 BENEFITS

-An investment in TCA’s assistance with your team building implementation program will yield many benefits, the most important of which can be summarized as follows:
+An investment in TCA’s assistance with your team building will yield many benefits:

-• Your management team will understand team building concepts and principles and will develop team-working skills, having seen first-hand the effects of their application.
+• Your management team will understand and apply team building concepts and principles

-• Pilot team members will form a core of grass roots “experts” to encourage and support team development in the expansion phase.
+• Pilot team members will form a core of grass roots experts to encourage and support expansion

-• Your in-house team building program coordinator will be capable of providing facilitation and project management support in the expansion phase.
+• Your in-house coordinator will be capable of leading and project management support

 Teams, not individuals, are the fundamental learning unit in modern organizations.
 Unless the team can learn, the organization cannot learn.